-Neoprene pads are the low cost for minor vibration problems.
-Neoprene mounts are used when the vibrations isolation requirements are greater.
+Neoprene pads are the low cost solution for minor vibration problems.
+Neoprene mounts are used when the vibration isolation requirements are greater.

-Learn more about common applications and neoprene mounts and pad specifications.
+Learn more about common applications, neoprene shock mounts and pad specifications.

 Suspended systems can transfer vibration into a building structure.
 To prevent this vibration transfer, isolation hangers are installed.